decentralized-identity/bbs-signature/draft-blind-bbs-signatures.md

 All terminology defined by [@BBS-DRAFT] is applicable to this draft

-The following futher terminology is defined by this document:
+The following further terminology is defined by this document:

 U
 : The set of messages that are blinded from the signer during a blind signing.